tycrek-archive/vinescrape/README.md

 # vinescrape
 A python script to download all of Vines currently public videos (WIP)

+# Note: I do not have every Vine downloaded yet.
+It is still in progress.
+I will update this repo when they have been downloaded.

 ## Intro

 I wanted to download all Vines that are currently on the Vine website because the so-called Archive isn't actually functioning.